A creamy vegan Polenta with garlic mushrooms - it might look and taste like restaurant food, but will be on the table in under 20 minutes!

 - 200 g fresh mushrooms of your choice cleaned and halved or cut into bite-size chunks (I used a supermarket variety pack of oriental and wild mushrooms)

 - salt & pepper

-- 3 tbsp fresh thyme leaves, removed from their stalks
+- 3 tablespoon fresh thyme leaves removed from their stalks

 - In a large frying pan, heat the oil and add the garlic.
 Add the mushrooms and cook for 3-5 minutes until turning golden brown but still retaining some bite.
 Season well with salt and black pepper, then remove from the heat and set aside.

 - Bring the nut milk, water and stock powder to the boil in a large-ish saucepan.
 When it is boiling vigorously, remove from the heat, stir vigorously to create a 'whirlpool', then pour in the polenta in a steady stream, stirring constantly.